muratk5n/thirdwave/en/README.md

 ---

-It's unbelievable how open to violence this region is; things get a little funky, troublemakers come out of the woodwork, as if on cue
+It's interesting how open to violence this region is, even after all these years; things get a little funky, troublemakers come out of the woodwork, as if on cue.

 "Fears of Brexit violence as armed men hijack and torch bus in Northern Ireland"